CityOfZion/neo-tools/README.md

 ## Summary

-The aim is to have all Neo Smart Economy API or project implementation primitives to be part of a unix-style command line chainable toolset.
-With this in place one would have easy lookup of various operations and functions, reference implementation, and clear calling syntax and usage examples.
+The goal is to have all Neo Smart Economy API or project implementation primitives as a part of a unix-style command line chainable toolset.

+With neotools in place, one would have easy lookup of various operations and functions, reference implementation, clear calling syntax and usage examples.
 A common problem for me, working in c#, nodejs, and python, is that I'm always having to go back to one of those projects, navigate their specific layout, then locate a piece or example to be sure I'm doing something right.
-Instead of trying to get everyone to agree on a standard I thought why not implement a bunch of their primitives in a standard way to unify that reference.
-Besides, being able to call a lot of those directly from command line would be really useful for all kinds of stuff.(edited)
+Instead of trying to get everyone to agree on a standard I thought why not implement a bunch of those projects' primitives in a standard way to unify that reference.
+Besides, being able to call a lot of those directly from command line would be really useful.
-So for example, you might have a file structure like src/ and under it you'd have nodejs, python, and c#.
-Then under each of those you might have modules demonstrating how to use things like neon-js, neo, or boa.
-Those modules would also facilitate a stdio cli mechanism.

 ## Project Version and Status

-Version: 0.0.1
+Version: 0.31.0

-Status: Writing alpha code, documenting goals, and defining standards
+Status: Writing alpha code (see section Features below), documenting goals, and defining standards

 Next: Write implementation example template